 We’ve rounded up some of our favorite brunch spots in town and you have the Olio City guarantee (not a real thing, don’t @ us) that you won’t be disappointed.

-If a trip to ol’ Paris isn't in the cards, this all-day European café is your next bet bet, right in Humboldt Park.
-Cozy up over a shot of espresso and choose from brunch delicacies à la France, like caviar toast, sautéed calf brains, and duck frites with foie gras, or be boring and get a breakfast sandwich or pastry.
+If a trip to ol’ Paris isn't in the cards, this all-day European café in Humboldt Park is your best bet.
+Cozy up over a shot of espresso and choose from brunch delicacies like caviar toast and duck frites with foie gras.
+You can always be boring and get a breakfast sandwich or pastry, those are great too.
 This no-frills French cafe also makes a mean burger.
 Go on a Thursday afternoon and get a burger, beer, and fries for just $20.

 The fave cafe of Francophile foodies